MichaelCurrin/dev-cheatsheets/cheatsheets/containers/dockerfile.md

     WORKDIR /usr/src/app
     ```

-Though, you can setup working directory and then use `COPY` to add something there and the directory will be created, without the need for `mkdir`.
+Though, you can set up working directory and then use `COPY` to add something there and the directory will be created, without the need for `mkdir`.

 Given `app` in the current directory, the `app` directory will be copied to where the working directory expects it to be.